 You forgo all exterior installations and you keep your van as anonymous-looking as possible.

-But let’s face it, a commercial-looking van that is parked in an unusual spot just looks creepy.
-A foreign-looking van that is parked in an unusual place sticks out in people’s minds and causes some people to ask questions.
+But let’s face it, a bland commercial-looking van that is parked in an unusual spot just looks creepy!
+And a van that’s parked in an unusual place sticks out in people’s minds, which causes some people to ask questions.

 And when people don’t trust an unknown vehicle, they end up calling the police to investigate.

-You may score free, undisturbed nights some of the time, but if you keep trying to stealth camp your way through van life, you will get plenty of knocks on your door.
+You may find free, undisturbed nights some of the time, but if you keep trying to stealth camp your way through van life, you will get plenty of knocks on your door from the police.

 We’ve seen it happen.